Best Spinach Artichoke Dip (Restaurant-Style)

 Step-by-Step Instructions

 Begin by prepping the frozen spinach and canned artichokes.
 The spinach should be thawed and squeezed as dry as possible.
-The artichokes are packed in water with salt and citric acid, so they need to be rinsed very well, drained, and then blotted dry with a paper towel.
+The artichokes are packed in water with salt and citric acid, so they need to be rinsed, drained, and then blotted dry with a paper towel.
 (If you add them directly to the dip without first rinsing them, they will give the dip an off flavor.)

 Melt the butter in a medium saucepan over medium heat.
 Add the onion and cook, stirring frequently, until soft and translucent, 3 to 4 minutes.
 Mix in the garlic and cook, stirring constantly, for 1 minute more.
 Stir in the flour.